 The Illinois Small Business Development Center at Bradley University provides business counseling and support to entrepreneurs and existing businesses.
 The center holds two free seminars entitled “How to Start a Business” and “Business Plan Preparation.”
 For more information click here.

-Online Training through the SBA
+Online Training through the Small Business Association

 Free online trainings on the following topics are provided through SBA: Starting a small business, surviving a down economy, business management, financing and accounting, marketing and advertising, government contracting, business planning, e-commerce, international trade, and federal tax training.
 For more information click here.